 HTTP 418 - I’m a teapot!¶

-I had some free time today and somehow ended up reading about HTTP, I found something that made me chuckle.
+I had some free time today and somehow ended up reading the HTTP spec, I found something that made me chuckle.

 Did u know there is a HTTP status code "418 - I'm a teapot" - You programmers crack me up! - https://t.co/6iNSPAA9um— Anil (@anil_io) June 14, 2015